 More than 50 tech industry experts, community leaders and Texas A&M scholars in the design, engineering, teaching and planning disciplines gathered in College Station May 14, 2019 for the ENDEAVR Tech Summit, an event that explored the anticipated future of education as realized through “smart” cities – efficiency optimized communities with a digitally networked infrastructure for managing resources, utilities, transportation and more.

-Li is the head of ENDEAVR, an interdisciplinary project engaging students from the colleges of architecture and engineering to envision and design plans for “smart” infrastructures in Texas cities.
+ENDEAVR is an interdisciplinary project engaging students from the colleges of architecture and engineering to envision and design plans for “smart” infrastructures in Texas cities.
 Students seek technology-based solutions for challenges including climate change, transportation, aging populations, governance, economic growth and societal inclusion.

 "It's a project-based, learning platform that connects students with industries and communities,” said Wei Li, principal investigator of the ENDEAVR project and a Texas A&M associate professor of urban planning.

 “Texas A&M, as a large research enterprise, is building a collaborative ecosystem that fosters advanced research, technology, and education," said Mark Barteau, Texas A&M vice president for research, at the outset of the summit.
 "It’s the commitment to working closely with businesses and industries that helps to bring our innovations to the marketplace."

 During the summit, Kara Escajeda, city manager of Nolanville, Texas, introduced the town's unique smart-town vision.
 The city, located approximately 17 miles from Killeen, has partnered with students in the Department of Landscape Architecture and Urban planning in ENDEAVR-relevant projects that were presented at the summit.